rasmusab/officialcocktails/officialcocktails.com/content/cocktails/pi_a_colada.md

 ![](/cocktail-images/pi_a_colada.jpeg)

-## Directions for how to make a Piña colada
+## Directions for how to make the Piña colada

 1. Add 5 parts of white rum to the blender.
 2. Add 3 parts of coconut cream into the blender.